RiedleroD/userstyles-riedler/Readme.md

 Then, there are the mid-priority ones:

 - Dark Grimm (grimmstories.com)
+- Dark Stylebase (stylebase.cc)

-I don't use that website anymore, so issues have to be reported by the user.
+I use those websites either not at all or not that much, so issues have to be reported by the user.

 Then, the broken or abandoned styles: